 Medication-Assisted Treatment Shows Effectiveness

-One of the most successful types of treatment for opioid addiction is medication-assisted treatment (MAT), also known as medications for opioid use disorder (MOUD).
-In fact, it has been called the “gold standard” for treating opioid addiction.
+One of the most successful types of treatment for prescription pain addiction is medication-assisted treatment (MAT).
+In fact, it has been called the “gold standard” for treating prescription pain addiction.

-The FDA has approved naltrexone, buprenorphine, and methadone for use in MAT for opioid use disorder.
-These drugs help reduce cravings or block the effects of opiates.
+The FDA has approved naltrexone, buprenorphine, and methadone for use in MAT for prescription painkiller disorder.
+These drugs help reduce cravings.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), MAT has been shown to: